rthotakura97/decentralized-database/README.md

 # decentralized-database

 ## Abstract
-In today's world we are using more and more data at levels we couldln't predict 15 years ago.
+In today's world we are using more and more data at levels we couldn't predict 15 years ago.
 This comes with the need to find better solutions to save our data safely, securely, and efficiently.
-This project will help us learn how new solutions to solve this greater data problem work.
+This project will help us learn new solutions to solve this greater problem.
+We are proposing a decentralized database that safely and securely encrypts broken up files and stores the pieces on different servers.

 ## Front End High Level
 * User can see a list of all their files saved on our database